NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 ## NSO ID Allocator Deployment

 This section explores deployment information and procedures for the NSO ID Allocator (`id-allocator`).
 The NSO Resource ID Allocator is an extension of the generic resource allocation mechanism called the NSO Manager.
 It can allocate integers which can serve for instance as VLAN identifiers.
+It can also allocate Odd/Even IDs depending upon the requirement and constraint passed.

 ### Overview

-The ID Allocator can host any number of ID pools.
+The ID Allocator can host any number of ID pools, including Odd/Even pools.
 Each pool contains a certain number of IDs that can be allocated.
 They are specified by a range, and potentially broken into several ranges by a list of excluded ranges.

 The ID allocator YANG models are divided into a configuration data-specific model (`idallocator.yang`), and an operational data-specific model (`id-allocator-oper.yang`).
 Users of this package will request allocations in the configuration tree.
 The operational tree serves as an internal data structure of the package.